dynamodb-toolbox/dynamodb-toolbox/docs/docs/1-getting-started/3-usage/index.md

 // => "POKEMON"
 ```

-As you see, the `.build` methods simply instanciate a new action with its parent as first constructor parameter.
+The `.build` methods simply instanciate a new action with its parent as first constructor parameter.
 Another way to do it would be:

 ```ts
 const nameGetter = new NameGetter(PokemonEntity)
 ```

-Although this action-oriented syntax is (we find) less readable than the entity-oriented one, it leads to exactly the same result!
-Feel free to use it if you prefer 🙌
+Although this action-oriented syntax is (we find) less readable than the entity-oriented one, it leads to exactly the same result: Feel free to use it if you prefer!

 Here's a comparison of both syntaxes on the [`GetItemCommand`](/docs/entities/actions/get-item) action: